MJ-API-Development/stock-api-pythonsdk/README.md

 you can install directly from pypi - find our package at [Intelligent-Stock-Market-API](https://pypi.org/project/Intelligent-Stock-Market-API)

+On Windows
 ```sh
     pip install Intelligent-Stock-Market-API

 ```

+On Linux
     you may need to run `pip` with root permission:
 ```sh
   sudo pip install Intelligent-Stock-Market-API
 ```